dbeaudoinfortin/HeatMaps/README.md

 }
 ```

 Two options are provided for defining the chart axes: `IntegerAxis` which is useful integer values (such as 1-31 for days of the month) and `StringAxis` which is useful for string values (such as Monday-Sunday for days of the week).
 In both cases, the axis entries are always treated as discrete values and rendered in the same order that each entry is added to the axis.
-For the `IntegerAxis`, a convenience method is provided to automatically populate the values between a given minimum and maxmimum.
+For the `IntegerAxis`, a convenience method is provided to automatically populate the values between a given minimum and maximum.
 For example:

 ```java
 IntegerAxis xAxis = new IntegerAxis("Days of the Year", 1, 366);